anjalisilva/mixMPLNFA/README.md

 - Dr. Marcelo Ponce, SciNet HPC Consortium, University of Toronto, ON, Canada for all the computational support.
 - Early work was funded by Natural Sciences and Engineering Research Council of Canada (Subedi) and Queen Elizabeth II Graduate Scholarship (Silva).
-- Later research was supported by the Postdoctoral Fellowship award from the Canadian Institutes of Health Research (Silva) and the Canada Natural Sciences and Engineering Research Council grant 400920-2013 (Subedi).
+- Later work was supported by the Postdoctoral Fellowship award from the Canadian Institutes of Health Research (Silva) and the Canada Natural Sciences and Engineering Research Council grant 400920-2013 (Subedi).